temporalio/documentation/docs/node/package-initializer.md

 The generated project consists of 4 sub-projects with typescript [project references][ts-project-references].

 ```
-src/worker/ -> worker code
+src/worker/ -> Worker code
-src/interfaces/ -> workflow interfaces
+src/interfaces/ -> Workflow interfaces
-src/workflows/ -> workflows implementations
+src/workflows/ -> Workflow implementations
-src/activities/ -> activities implementations
+src/activities/ -> Activity implementations
 ```

-This code structure is required for enabling workflows - which run in an [isolated environment](#workflows) - to specify a custom `tsconfig.json` than the rest of the project.
+This code structure is required for enabling Workflows - which run in an [isolated environment](#workflows) - to specify a custom `tsconfig.json` than the rest of the project.

 #### References